This Positioning Strategy Gives Startups The Best Chance At Survival

 A great example of a brand that applied the Stealth Play is Kodiak Cakes.
 Kodiak Cakes started off as a company that produced protein-rich pancake mix.
 They were able to fly under-the-radar of the larger brands in their industry because food manufacturers either did not believe there was a market for protein-rich pancakes.
 Or, they felt the market wasn’t worth cultivating.

 By finding a gap in the market and avoiding direct competition with larger brands like Bisquick and Krusteaz – Kodiak Cakes was able to have the protein pancake market to themselves for years.
-By the time the larger brands realized there was a demand for the product – Kodiak Cakes was already the known leader.
+By the time the larger brands realized that there was a demand for the product – Kodiak Cakes was already the known leader.
 Today, you could find Kodiak Cakes on the shelves right next to those larger brands at your local Walmart or Target stores.

 Another way to apply the Stealth Play is by being what I call a “Remora Brand.”
 The name derives from the remora fish – which is the small fish that you usually see adjacent to large sharks in the sea.
 Remora brands fly under-the-radar by actually being right next to the larger brands – but in a helpful capacity.